Baptouuuu/Sy/docs/StateRegistry.md

 ```
 **Note**: even if there's no more elements in it, it will return true if you setted an element before in this state.

-You can check if an key exist in a state like so:
+You can check if a key exist in a state like so:
 ```js
 var bool = stateRegistry.has('stateName', 'key');
 ```

 ## Getting element(s)

-You can retrieve a value in state by doing:
+You can retrieve a value in a state by doing:
 ```js
 var val = stateRegistry.get('stateName', 'key');
 ```